kosl/ihipp-examples/docs/week3.md

 * The message size argument on the receive side must match the message size argument on the sender side.
 * The message size argument on the receive side must be smaller than the message size argument on the sender side.

-Solution: The message size argument on the receive side must match the message size argument on the sender side.

 ### Question
 Which are the major rules when using collective communication routines and do not apply to point-to-point communication?